krzysztofzablocki/KZAsserts/README.md

   AssertTrueOrBreak
   AssertTrueOrBreakBlock

+  AssertTrueOrIgnore
+  AssertTrueOrIgnoreBlock

 ````

 ## Installation

-KZAsserts is available through [CocoaPods](http://cocoapods.org) for OSX, iOS and tvOS, to install
+KZAsserts is available through [CocoaPods](http://cocoapods.org) for macOS, iOS and tvOS, to install
 it simply add the following line to your Podfile:

     pod "KZAsserts"